exciteproject/EXannotator/README.md

 Which could include these Meta datas: ```<author>, <year>, <article-title>, <volume>, <source> ... ``` .

 ### How To Use
-There are two ways of using Annotator Tool Two.
+There are two ways of using Annotator Tool Two:

-1- Extracting Meta datas automaticly by Using [CERMINE](https://github.com/CeON/CERMINE):
-* in this case **"Apache Tomcat"** is needed.
+1- Using [CERMINE](https://github.com/CeON/CERMINE) to extracting Meta datas automaticly. in this case **"Apache Tomcat"** is needed.
-* drop **"webservice.war"** file in the deploy directory in Tomcat.
+* first drop a copy of **"webservice.war"** file in the deploy directory in Tomcat.
-* put a copy of **"Annotatortool2"** folder in the deploy directory in Tomcat.
+* next put a copy of **"Annotatortool2"** folder in the deploy directory in Tomcat.
+* then use this URL ```http://localhost:8080/Annotatortool2/index.html``` to run the tool.

+2- Extracting Meta datas without using CERMINE:
+* put a copy of **"Annotatortool2"** in localhost directory.
 * use this URL ```http://localhost:8080/Annotatortool2/index.html``` to run the tool.

-2- Extracting Meta datas without CERMINE:
-* put a copy of **"Annotatortool2"** in localhost folder.
-* use this URL ```http://localhost:8080/Annotatortool2/index.html``` to run the tool.

 ### Sample File To Use
-Here you can find some sample files to test the annotator tool Tow : [here](https://github.com/exciteproject/Annotator_tool/blob/master/TestFiles/anno2)
+You can find some sample files to test the annotator tool two [here] [here](https://github.com/exciteproject/Annotator_tool/blob/master/TestFiles/anno2)
+These samples consists of refrence strings which extracted from a sample pdf by [CERMINE](https://github.com/CeON/CERMINE)

 ### Output Sample
-Output File will be in XML Format and this is a part of output for a segmented reference string:
+Output File will be in XML Format.
+The following is part of output for a segmented reference string:

 ```html
 ...